 Watch Your Mental Health

-Since the pandemic began, a lot of us have had struggles with our mental health, and the decreased amount of interactions with others has been an important factor in this.
-Prolonged working from home can compound any mental health issues you may be dealing with, so make time throughout your workday to call or facetime with a friend or loved one, or go for a walk during your lunch break to get outside and de-stress.
+1 in 3 Canadians will suffer from mental health issues in their lifetime, and prolonged working from home could compound any mental health issues you may be dealing with, so make time throughout your workday to call or facetime with a friend or loved one, or go for a walk during your lunch break to get outside and de-stress.
 Meditation is a great way to help you stay calm and reduce stress and anxiety.
 Remember, if a person is struggling with issues such as stress, anxiety or depression, the part of their brain which perceives pain is overactive, which can make aches and pains worse.
 If you can manage any mental health issues well, you will most likely feel better physically.

 Nip It In The Bud